Rlk81/CS3398-cardassians-S2019/README.md

 ESC | Quit the game
 z | Rotate the piece
 x | Drop piece
+p | Pause game
 Left, Right, Down | I will not offend your intelligence

+## Individual Features/accomplishments
+* Ralph Kelley
+  * I created the pause menu and all pause menu related item and implemented them into the code.